SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 exposed through Iris cube methods.
 This functionality is provided by building upon existing interpolation schemes implemented by SciPy.

-In Iris we refer to the avaliable types of interpolation and regridding as `schemes`.
+In Iris we refer to the available types of interpolation and regridding as `schemes`.
 The following are the interpolation schemes that are currently available in Iris: